coach-K/Library/README.md

 0. Requester requests for book.
 1. Before a book is lend out.
-2. Library Manager verifies that requester (Staff or Student) is a member of its Book Library Club, else no book is lend out.
+2. Library Manager verifies that requester (Staff or Student) is a member of Book Library Club, else no book is lend out.
 3. If requester is a member then Library Manager checks if the requested book is available.
 4. If true then the book is lend out based on set priority.